 Post-Employment Compensation - The compensation our named executives receive post-employment is based on provisions included in individual equity award agreements, retirement plan documents and employment agreements.
 We enter into employment agreements with our named executive officers because they provide a form of protection for the Company through restrictive covenant provisions.
 They also provide the individual with the protection that he will be treated fairly in the event of a termination not for cause or under a change-in-control situation.
 The change-in-control provision included in each named executive officer's agreement requires a double trigger in order to receive any payment in the event of a change-in-control situation.
 First, a change-in-control must occur, and second the individual must terminate his employment for good reason or the Company must terminate his employment without cause within six months prior to or two years following the change-in-control event.
-We believe providing a change-in-control protection ensures impartiality and objectivity of our named executive officers in the context of a change-in-control situation and protects the interests of our stockholders.
+We believe providing a change-in-control protection ensures impartiality and objectivity of our named executive officers.